1Mushy/hangman2/README.md

 Dependencies:
 random-word
+tkinter

 ------
-This script plays hangman, there is currently no actualy man that shows the amount of guesses.
-That will hopefully come in the future.
-For now, there are 6 allowed guesses, this value can be changed with the "amount_of_guesses" variable.
+This script plays hangman.
+The man who dies is in ASCII, make sure that the path to the "word_selection.txt" is correct in line 28.
+Sometimes the random-word package has some issues and glitches, which is why the word_selection file was put in place.
+The code needs some cleaning up, but this works.